wmamills/hvac-demo/demo-proxy-qemu.readme.md

-# demo-qemu-proxy : QEMU with virtio-msg-proxy
+# demo-proxy-qemu : QEMU with virtio-msg-proxy

 This demo has QEMU with virtio-msg implemented.
 QEMU also has a virtio-msg-proxy that functions as a bridge between existing transports like